SamNgigi/grind_ds/grind_ds.md

 > - **PR-AUC:** Area under the Precision-Recall Curve.
 Usesd in imbalanced datasets or when focus is on positive class (e.ge rare disease screening)

 5. Explain how Logistic Regression works and how to interpret its coefficients. #mediumDS100
+> [!Success]
+>
 >  Logistic regression works by using the logit function(sigmoid function) to model probability of a binary outcome.
 >
 > The sign of the coefficient indicates direction of influence on the log-odds; exponentiated coefficients indicates the odds ratio for 1-unit increase in that feature.
 >